evinism/lambda-explorer/src/game/problems/readme.md

 ## Numbers: Building the Exponentiation function
 - Defining numbers
-- Go through Multiply by two.
 - Summation function.
 This is hard...
-S: (λi.(λf.λx.if(fx)))
+S: (λi.(λf.λx.if(fx))) [...]
-- Teach going through the subtract by 1 function

-- Compose 2 function.
-Something like, maybe ordered otherwise: (λf₁.λf₂.λa.f₁(f₂(a)))
-- Compose 3 function (same thing).
-[...]
 - Compose N function (comes out nice and simple). looking for as C := (λf.λn.nf)
 - Compose N Successor functions together. looking for A := (CS)